 - DIY Pedicure– No time or cash for a nail spa experience?
 Make your own at home.
 A fresh coat of paint really does wonders to turn my mood around when I’m in a funk.
 (I like to add these decorative nail stickers to make my pedicures look a little more salon-quality).

 - Read a Book Outside- Spending time outside is a scientifically proven mood-booster.
 Pair that with another favorite, reading a book?
 That’s a winning combination.
-If you’re looking for lasting impact, consider reading self-help books such as You Are a Badass, Girl, Stop Apologizing, or (our favorite for work from home mamas), One Beautiful Dream.
+If you’re looking for lasting impact, consider reading self-help books, checked out of the library, such as You Are a Badass, Girl, Stop Apologizing, or (our favorite for work from home mamas), One Beautiful Dream.

 - Take a Bike Ride– Something about the wind in your hair and coasting along at a high speed evokes childhood for us, and brings back a little carefree fun to our day.
 And the best part?
 This is one form of self care that you can do with your kids in tow (either alongside you or in this cool little bike seat).

 - Make a Latte at Home– We love our Ninja Coffee Bar (worth every penny, in our humble opinion), but you can make a delicious latte at home even without an espresso machine.
 Find the details here!